ClarkNarvas/Labour-Nexus/index.markdown

 image: /assets/webthumbnails/important info.png
 ---

 Thank you for supporting Labour Nexus.
-We regret to inform you the closure of Labour Nexus on Monday, 4th of October.
+We regret to inform you  ofthe closure of Labour Nexus on Monday, 4th of October.
 <br>
 <br>